Best Masticating Juicer

 All three of the products in this group delivered a middle-of-the-road performance in our next challenge: juicing sweet potatoes.
 The Omega did slightly better than the Cuisinart and the Hamilton Beach, producing 168 mL of juice, compared to 155 mL.
 The Omega and the Cuisinart only produced a mild amount of pulp, while there were more moderate amounts in the juice created by the Hamilton Beach.

-Next, the Aicok, BELLA, and the Gourmia all earned a 4 out of 10 for their slightly subpar showing when it came to juicing hard produce.
-All three of these products created mild to moderate amounts of pulp when we juiced carrots, but the BELLA and the Mooka had the best carrot juice yield of this group — about 100 mL.
+Next, the Aicok, the Mooka, the BELLA, and the Gourmia all earned a 4 out of 10 for their slightly subpar showing when it came to juicing hard produce.
+All four of these products created mild to moderate amounts of pulp when we juiced carrots, but the BELLA and the Mooka had the best carrot juice yield of this group — about 100 mL.
 The Gourmia followed with 90 mL, with the Aicok next at 80 mL.
 It was a similar story when we compared how well each product juiced beets, with the BELLA again getting the highest yield, followed by the Gourmia and then the Aicok.
 Unfortunately, the Mooka did quite a bit worse with beets, having one of the lowest juice yields of the entire group.

 The Bella produced and average yield and amount of pulp for beets; It was on the foamier side with about 3/4" of foam.